 First Off, Let’s Review Some Important Background Info…

-About a year and a half ago, I wrote an article about how to prevent your back from sliding when benching.
+A while ago, I wrote an article about how to prevent your back from sliding when benching.

 And while that solution is super cheap and is actually pretty effective, it’s not exactly an elegant solution.